fadendaten/ski_binding_calculator/README.md

-ski_binding_calculator
+Ski Binding Value Calculator
 ======================

-A little gem to calculate the z-value accord to the iso 11088 norm.
+A little gem to calculate the z-value according to iso 11088.